minprog/pyprog/opdrachten/week3/sjoelen/venglish.md

 ## Tips

 * This game is based on chances.
 There's different ways of simulating those.
 One of which is to generate a random number between 0 and 1.
 When comparing this generated number with a particular chosen number we can simulate a chance.
-For our program we have to simulate a chance of 25% that a gate passes any gate, so a random number `x` between 0 and one (generated through `random.uniform(0,1)`) can be compared with 0.25.
+For our program we have to simulate a chance of 25% that a disc passes any gate, so a random number `x` between 0 and one (generated through `random.uniform(0,1)`) can be compared with 0.25.
 If `x <= 0.25` then the disc successfully passes a gate, but for values of `x > 0.25` it does not.

 * When determining which gate a disc passes we have 4 different values that sum to 1 (0.3 + 0.2 + 0.2 + 0.3 = 1).
 Let's say a disc passes the gate with 2 points if `x <= 0.3`, than a disc will pass the gate with 3 points if `0.3 < x <= 0.5`.